Personal loan scams: Who are legitimate loan companies?

 • Easy to contact.
 You should be able to easily access the lender’s phone numbers, email addresses, in-person building locations and business licensing information online.

 • Lender asks for a credit check.
 You should expect legitimate loan companies in Canada to check your credit.
-This can be through a soft pull on your credit to verify your ID or a hard pull that verifies your credit score.
+This can be through soft pulling your credit to verify your ID or hard pulling to verify your credit score.

 • No upfront fees.
-Legitimate loan companies in Canada won’t charge you any fees until you receive your loan — though some might deduct an origination fee from the funds before it shows up in your bank account.
+Legitimate loan companies in Canada won’t charge you any fees until you receive your loan—though some might deduct an origination fee from your money before it shows up in your bank account.
 This should be clearly outlined in your loan agreement if it does occur.

 What information should be included in a legitimate loan contract?